Graph Neural Networks with a Distribution of Parametrized Graphs: Introduction

 Graph Neural Networks (GNNs) have facilitated graph representational learning by building upon Graph Signal Processing (GSP) principles and expanding their application in the domains of machine learning.
 Moreover, GNNs have demonstrated their effectiveness across a wide range of tasks in domains such as chemistry \citep{chemistry2017}, recommendation systems \citep{recommender2018,recommender2022}, financial systems \citep{financialhyp2021} and e-commerce settings \citep{ecommerce}, among others.
 However, GSP and GNNs conventionally rely on a fixed graph shift operator, such as the adjacency or Laplacian matrix, to analyze and learn from graph data, assuming that the given graph is accurate and noise-free.
 This approach has inherent limitations, considering that graph data is often uncertain.

 The uncertainty is due to the existence of multiple potential variations in graph constructions as a universal optimal method does not exist.
-Furthermore, structural noise, which includes missing or spurious edges, and the absence of informative edge weights, can also contribute to the uncertainty in graph data \citep{bgcn, gsnoise2023}.
-It is important to handle this uncertainty as the graph directly influences the results of both GSP and GNNs \citep{gspbioreview}.
+Structural noise, which includes missing or spurious edges, and the absence of informative edge weights, further contributes to the uncertainty in graph data \citep{bgcn, gsnoise2023}.
+Handling this uncertainty is crucial as the graph directly influences the results of both GSP and GNNs \citep{gspbioreview}.

 Several GNN works have recognized that the provided graph in benchmark datasets is suboptimal.
 For example, in \cite{oversquashing2022}, a method was introduced to enhance the provided graph by rewiring it at graph bottlenecks.
 Similarly, in \cite{li2021cgnn} and \cite{ze20curvature}, approaches were developed to reweigh edges, to reduce information flow at cluster boundaries.
-Another perspective involves considering the given or observed graph as a particular realization of a graph model, as discussed in \cite{bgcn}.
+Another perspective involves considering the given or observed graph as a particular realization of a graph model, as discussed in \cite{bgcn} (cf. \cref{sec:related_works} on related works).
 In their work, a Bayesian framework was adopted to learn a more robust model that can withstand perturbations in graph topology.
 These collective efforts underscore the common observation that the observed graph is often imperfect, and determining the optimal graph is a non-trivial task, as it depends on both the physical connections and the edge weights, which regulate the rates of information transmission \citep{gsptsp2023}.